dbuenzli/bos/README.md

 -------------------------------------------------------------------------------
 Release %%VERSION%%

-Bos is an OCaml library providing basic tools for interacting with the operating system.
-It provides tools to manipulate file paths, execute commands and handle errors.
+Bos is an OCaml library providing basic support for interacting with the operating system.
+It provides functions to manipulate file paths, interact with the file system and execute commands.

 Bos can be seen as an enhanced `Sys` and `Unix` module for scripts and command line programs with light OS interaction requirements.
+It (should) work equally well on POSIX and Windows systems.

 Bos depends on [Rresult][1], [Astring][2], [Fmt][3] and the OCaml Unix library.
 It is distributed under the BSD3 license.
-The optional Bos_unix library depends on OCaml's Unix library.

 [1]: http://erratique.ch/software/rresult
 [2]: http://erratique.ch/software/astring